- Diverse feature set

 Another feature I like is that the different steps of a task (e.g. fulfillment, or creating a purchase order) are represented by icons in the UI, with a color code to indicate if that step has been completed.
 It gives the user a quick way to see if there are any pending tasks that need attention.

 - Email Support

-It’s disappointing to see that neither phone nor chat support are offered, but I guess it’s understandable.
+It’s disappointing to see that neither phone nor chat support is offered, but I guess it’s understandable.
 Staffing the support team is always a challenge for small companies, and concessions sometimes need to be made.
-It appears (to me, anyway) that DEAR farms out its frontline support to a 3rd party.
-When I scheduled my setup call, I spoke with someone who didn’t know a lot of specifics about the history of the company, but who knew the software well.
+It appears (to me, anyway) that DEAR farms out its frontline support to a third party.
+When I scheduled my setup call, I spoke with someone who didn’t know a lot of specifics about the history of the company but who knew the software well.
 She said she was based in the Philippines.

 The lack of a phone line is a little jarring at times.
-I got a call from a DEAR representative in the middle of my work day, asking if I needed help getting started.
+I got a call from a DEAR representative in the middle of my workday, asking if I needed help getting started.
 Since I was busy, I asked if they had an extension I could reach them at.
 They said “Uh..no.
 We don’t have a phone number.”
-In the moment, it seemed insane.
+At the time, this seemed insane.
 The agent offered to set up another time when they could call me, which shed some light on the process that DEAR wants for support: scheduled phone calls during setup, followed by email tickets once you’re an active customer.

 I found a few negative reviews online about this product.
 Some of them have been addressed in the comments by a DEAR representative, in what I thought was a pretty reasonable and satisfactory manner.
 Here’s one from the Xero Community: